AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Knowledge.** You retain your personality, memories, and knowledge.

-**Communication.** You keep your understanding of any languages you may know, but your ability to speak depends on the form.
-You can attempt to communicate through body language or other means.
+**Communication.** You keep your understanding of any languages you may know and your ability to speak them if you choose.

 **Game Statistics.** Your game statistics are replaced by the statistics of the Beast, but you retain your Hit Points; Hit Dice; Intelligence, Wisdom, and Charisma scores; class features; species traits; languages; and feats.
 You also retain your skill and Saving Throw proficiencies and use your Proficiency Bonus for them, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
 If the creature has any Legendary or Lair actions, you can't use them.